Right-Of-Way Rules in Ontario Explained

 How your insurance rates are affected depends on your insurance provider.
 Some companies will only look for past driving accidents, but others will be more thorough and examine your entire driving record.

-The thing that impacts your rates the most is demerit points on your license.
+Insurance premiums are usually affected by traffic convictions and accidents; demerit points themselves are primarily used by the government to monitor driver behaviour.
 Demerits significantly affect the rates of your car insurance in Ontario – in the worst case, they could even result in the insurer refusing to insure you.

 Congratulations!
 You made it to the end!